york-blockchain/fundamentals-of-backend-and-blockchain-development/4-class/exercise/hello-world-fs.md

 The new message is: This is the new message.
 ```

 While running that script, you may notice that the `Updating the message...` step takes a while to load before the new message loads.
 That is due to the mining process; if you are curious about tracking transactions while they are being mined, visit the [Alchemy mempool](https://dashboard.alchemyapi.io/mempool) to see the status of a transaction.
-If the transaction is dropped, it's also helpful to check [Ropsten Etherscan](https://ropsten.etherscan.io) and search for your transaction hash.
+If the transaction is dropped, it's also helpful to check [Goerli Etherscan](https://goerli.etherscan.io) and search for your transaction hash.

 ## Part 3: Publish your Smart Contract to Etherscan {#part-3-publish-your-smart-contract-to-etherscan}